marco262/my_wiki/data/dnd/subclass/battle-smith.md

 Armies require protection, and someone has to put things back together if defenses fail.
-A combination of protector and medic, a Battle Smith is an expert at defending others and repairing both material and personnel.
-To aid in their work, Battle Smiths are usually accompanied by a steel defender, a protective companion of their own creation.
+A combination of protector and medic, a Battle Smith is an expert at defending others and repairing both materiel and personnel.
+To aid in their work, Battle Smiths are accompanied by a steel defender, a protective companion of their own creation.
 Many soldiers tell stories of nearly dying before being saved by a Battle Smith and a steel defender.

-Battle Smiths played a key role in House Cannith's work on battle constructs and the original warforged, and after the Last War, these artificers led efforts to aid those who were injured in the war's horrific battles.
+In the world of Eberron, Battle Smiths played a key role in House Cannith's work on battle constructs and the original warforged, and after the Last War, these artificers led efforts to aid those who were injured in the war's horrific battles.

 ## Tool Proficiency

+_3rd-level Battle Smith feature_

-When you adopt this specialization at 3rd level, you gain proficiency with smith's supplies.
+You gain proficiency with smith's tools.
 If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.

 ## Battle Smith Spells

+_3rd-level Battle Smith feature_

-Starting at 3rd level, you always have certain spells prepared after you reach particular levels in this class, as shown in the Battle Smith Spells table.
+You always have certain spells prepared after you reach particular levels in this class, as shown in the Battle Smith Spells table.
 These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.

 **Battle Smith Spells**